 So what’s in Boka’s ‘Ela Mint’ toothpaste?

 Their secret ingredient is nano-hydroxyapatite (n HA)– an active ingredient created by NASA.
 Naturally, nano-hydroxyapatite is the major component of teeth hard tissue, corresponding to 97% of the enamel.
 It is 100% biocompatible, making it a suitable remineralizing agent that is more effective than fluoride (8).
-Hagen was shocked to find that nano-hydroxyapatite has been used for the past 30 years in the Japanese markets.
+In fact, Hagen was shocked to find that nano-hydroxyapatite has been used for the past 30 years in the Japanese markets.
 The popular (and already sold out) toothpaste also contains xylitol, a cavity-preventing, sugar-alcohol sweetener found naturally in fruit, vegetables, and berries.
-Xylitol has been found to reduce dental caries and is globally accepted as a safe natural sweetener approved by the US Food Drug and Administration as well as the American Academy of Pediatric Dentistry (4).
+Furthermore, Xylitol has been found to reduce dental caries and is globally accepted as a safe natural sweetener approved by the US Food Drug and Administration as well as the American Academy of Pediatric Dentistry (4).

 Find the toothpaste here

 The toothpaste, similarly to many other products from Boka’s line, may seem foreign at first, especially with the substitution o fluoride for some NASA created space compound.
 For this reason, Boka has experienced slight resistance from consumers who, for years, have been using the same toothpaste brands that dentists have encouraged and approved.
 This is because most dentists have been trained on the basis that fluoride is the most effective way of remineralizing teeth.
-Boka relies heavily on dentists who are unafraid to step out of what they’ve learned in school and be open to reviewing new research.
+Likewise, Boka relies heavily on dentists who are unafraid to step out of what they’ve learned in school and be open to reviewing new research.
 Hagen emphasizes that while he is eager to talk to more professionals, Boka has some great dentists in their corner.

 “I really don’t see Boka as an oral care brand, I see it as more of a health brand”

-Good oral health can translate into good overall health.
+Overall, good oral health can translate into good overall health.
 Without digging into all the science, it’s pretty straightforward and the foundation upon which Boka resides.
 While the company continues to make progress– you can find Boka’s products on the Urban Outfitters website and, soon, in Walmart–the company continues to push for educating consumers on the importance of balancing the bacteria within the oral microbiome as opposed to eradicating all of the bacteria.